Lapsing permit – Family reunification or asylum (the Immigration Service)

 The Immigration Service recommends that you visit the website of the Danish mission before you submit your application.
 Individual offices might have additional requirements, such as extra passport photos or copies of your application

 The diplomatic mission will then either send the ruling to you or ask you to pick it up in person.
-If the Immigration Service has turned down your application, you cannot return to Denmark but will have to apply for a new residence permit.
-In this case, the ruling will include information about how to appeal the ruling.
+If the Immigration Service has decided that your residence permit has lapsed, you can normally not return to Denmark but will have to apply for a new residence permit.